wan-sdr/oran_tutorial/Install UHD from Source.md

 This Application Note provides a comprehensive guide for building and installing the open-source USRP Hardware Driver ( UHD) from source code.
 This guide addresses the use case shown in [Tested Configuration](#tested-configuration).
-For other use cases, such as using package manager, other Linux distributions, Mac, Windows, Docker, WSL, and ARM architecture, see [Additional Resources](#additional-resources).
+For other use cases, such as other Linux distributions, Mac, Windows, Docker, WSL, and ARM architecture, see [Additional Resources](#additional-resources).

 ### Tested Configuration